axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 RONIN_PARAMS=--http.api eth,net,web3,consortium --miner.gaslimit 100000000 --miner.gasreserve 10000000
 ```

-Replace this keys in your `.env` with your node information:
+Replace those keys in your `.env` with your node information:

 - `INSTANCE_NAME`: Your node name, will be visible on stats.roninchain.com